octokit/plugin-rest-endpoint-methods.js/docs/teams/updateDiscussionInOrg.md

 # Update a discussion

 Edits the title and body text of a discussion post.
 Only the parameters you provide are updated.
-OAuth access tokens require the `write:discussion` [scope](https://docs.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/).

 **Note:** You can also specify a team by `org_id` and `team_id` using the route `PATCH /organizations/{org_id}/team/{team_id}/discussions/{discussion_number}`.

+OAuth app tokens and personal access tokens (classic) need the `write:discussion` scope to use this endpoint.

 ```js
 octokit.rest.teams.updateDiscussionInOrg({